Bone & Joint

 After a child is born at the hospital, pediatric specialists perform a newborn examination.
 During this thorough physical exam, a specialist will check the baby's hips and legs for abnormalities to assess for hip dysplasia.
 They do this by gently pushing and pulling the baby’s thigh bones to see how they move in the hip socket.

-“If we notice an abnormality in a newborn’s hips, we may order an ultrasound to get a more in-depth look.
-Once we perform further examinations and testing, we can determine the best way to treat the problem,” said Dr. Engels.
+If an abnormality is identified in a newborn’s hips, providers may order an ultrasound to get a more in-depth look.
+Once they perform further examinations and testing, they can determine the best way to treat the problem.

 Are there risk factors for hip dysplasia?